MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/prepare-to-install-sites.md

 A secondary site must be installed from the Configuration Manager console.
 This way, secondary sites are always installed by using source files from the parent primary site.

 **Installation method**: The method you use to install additional sites depends on the type of site you want to install.
 -   **Add a central administration site**:  You can use the Configuration Manager Setup Wizard or a scripted command line to install the new central administration site as a parent site to your existing standalone primary site.
-For more information, see [Expand a standalone primary site](../../../../core/servers/deploy/install/prerequisites-for-installing-sites.md#bkmk_expand).
+For more information, see [Expanding a standalone primary site](../../../../core/servers/deploy/install/prerequisites-for-installing-sites.md#bkmk_expand).
 -   **Add a child primary site**:  You can use the Configuration Manager Setup Wizard or a command-line installation to add a child primary site below a central administration site.
 -   **Add a secondary site**:  Use the Configuration Manager console to install a secondary site as a child site below a primary site.
 Other methods are not supported for adding secondary sites.